Skip to main content

 .end_cell();

-Therefore, the developer should not be afraid, and if something in this document seems incomprehensible on first reading, it's okay.
+Therefore, the developer should not worry; if something in this document seems incomprehensible on first reading, that's okay.
 Just grasp the general idea.

-Sometimes the word 'gram' may be mentioned in the documentation, mostly in code examples, it's just an outdated name for toncoin.
+Sometimes the word 'gram' may appear in the documentation, primarily in code examples; it is simply an outdated name for toncoin.

 Let's dive in!